 Invoice factoring is a smart way to address the challenges of cash flow fluctuations or payment gaps.
+Accounts receivable factoring allows businesses to convert their unpaid invoices into immediate cash flow by selling them to factoring companies.
 Invoice factoring has evolved to cater to industry-specific needs.
 For example, healthcare staffing factoring has been developed to address both short and long-term factoring for a variety of healthcare staffing costs.

 This could include hiring costs, payroll, required training, and other necessary expenses.
 It increases the ability of a clinic or hospital to provide healthcare to larger populations and helps improve the quality of that care.